dmitry-ed-gusev/research-lab/_courses and education/devops/ansible/README.md

 ### Virtual Box Note

 Check Virtual Box kernel drivers with command `sudo /sbin/rcvboxdrv <status|restart|...>` - sometimes after kernel upgrade Virtual Box needs to rebuild some modules with the provided kernel-dev modules (new dev modules with new kernel).
+If you need to install new dev modules - this command can help you with the necessary modules names (for installation).

+Also after building you may need to run: `sudo /sbin/rcvboxdrv setup`

+### Vagrant Usage

 Since vagrant is closed for Russia, here is additional repository for it (russian vagrant): [ru vagrant](http://vagrant.elab.pro/).
 Also see downloaded vagrant boxes on Yandex Cloud.
 It is worth to read also [this article](https://habr.com/ru/articles/735700/).

 In order to add locally downloaded boxes to vagrant and start the vm, just perform: